 Hyperpigmentation is usually harmless but can make you feel self-conscious and unattractive.
 You may have patches of skin that are darker in color than other portions of the surrounding skin, which may be the result of acne scars or sun damage.
-If you suffer from hyperpigmentation, consult the Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, where Patricia O’Connor, MD, and her team can help you with effective treatments to even out your skin tone and promote a radiant complexion.
+If you suffer from hyperpigmentation, consult the Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, where our general dermatology team can help you with effective treatments to even out your skin tone and promote a radiant complexion.
 Call the Richmond-area office nearest you today, or send us a message to book an appointment on our contact page.

 Hyperpigmentation can affect people of any skin type and tone.
 The darkened patches of skin occur due to an excess of melanin, the brown pigment in skin.
 When deposits of melanin clump together, you get spots of melasma or post-inflammatory discoloration due to acne or trauma.
 Age spots are another common form of hyperpigmentation caused by sun damage.

 Melasma describes larger areas of darkened skin that appear most often due to hormonal changes in combination with sun exposure.
 Women who are pregnant, as well as women taking birth control pills, sometimes develop melasma.
 Melasma may also have a genetic component.

 Inflammation from other primary skin diseases (like eczema, psoriasis or lupus), drug reactions, acne, surgical scars, insults like bug bites, and freckles are other forms of hyperpigmentation.